-Teacher training courses on the use of the World Heritage in Young Hands Kit High Courses/activities for students within school programmes Medium Youth forums Medium Skills-training courses for students Low Organized school visits to World Heritage properties/cultural and natural sites High Activities linked to heritage within the framework of UNESCO Clubs/Associations Not applicable Other Not applicable If you selected 'Other', please specify
+Teacher training courses on the use of the World Heritage in Young Hands Kit None Courses/activities for students within school programmes Medium Youth forums Medium Skills-training courses for students None Organized school visits to World Heritage properties/cultural and natural sites Medium Activities linked to heritage within the framework of UNESCO Clubs/Associations None Other Not applicable If you selected 'Other', please specify

 12.5 - Does the State Party participate in UNESCO's World Heritage in Young Hands programme?

-The State Party does not participate in UNESCO's World Heritage in Young Hands programme but intends to do so.
+The State Party does not participate in UNESCO's World Heritage in Young Hands programme.